Fraud Awareness Events

 We are the Partnership Bank.

-We provide simple, flexible, financial services to UK customers both directly and through partnerships with well-known UK brands.
-Technology is making it quicker and easier to stay on top of your finances wherever and whenever you want.
-As more of our customers choose to use new ways of banking such as phone, tablet or computer, we’re committed to keeping their accounts and information secure
+We offer simple, flexible, financial services to UK customers both directly and through partnerships with well-known UK brands.
+Technology is making it faster and easier to manage your finances anytime, anywhere.
+As more customers use phones, tablets, or computers for banking, we’re dedicated to keeping their accounts and information secure.

 Take Five to Stop Fraud